Updated: Apr 19

 How Do You Find Customer Pain Points?

-I suggest joining online communities filled with people with who your industry/service would work with.
+I suggest joining online communities filled with people with who your industry/service resonates most effectively with.
 When you join these groups, you’ll find a plethora of personal insight from people talking about their struggles.
 The most important marketing tip that I hope you’ll take away is: Be a good listener.

 Disclaimer about Paint Points: